 Credit cards can be a great way to save a bit more.
 But, you can quickly get into to trouble with them too.
 Here are things to keep in mind when using credit:

 - Watch your spending.
 It is very easy to overspend when using plastic to shop.
 Make sure you keep a total in mind and stick to it.
 Just “pretend” you are shopping with cash to help keep yourself on track.
 You can use pretend money in an envelope if you have a tough time with this, so you can see what you are spending before you get to the register.

 - Pay it off immediately.
 Many of these store cards allow you to turn around and pay off any amount charged right away.
 You can do this at Guest Services at Target and even at the register at Kohl’s.
 Just check with the other stores to see if they offer this same service.
 Doing so ensures you get the benefits and never incur a balance.If you this is not an option, make sure you are disciplined enough to pay your entire balance in full each month.
 If you are not, then the rewards are not worth the increase in debt.

 - Watch hidden fees.
 Some cards offer benefits, but also require annual fees.
-Make sure you read the fine print so you don’t get slapped with fees you did not foresee.
+Make sure you read the fine print, so you don’t get slapped with costs you did not foresee.

 - Stay safe.
 With Identity Theft on the rise, using cards can make you a target for thieves.
 I recently shared some great tips to help you ensure you are safe when doing your shopping with plastic.

-Getting rewards are great and I know many people who use cards specifically for this reason.
+Getting rewards are great, and I know many people who use cards precisely for this reason.
 If that works for you, that is great.
 If not, then sticking with cash will also work.
-It is just important to make sure you use those cards correctly so that you get the benefit without additional cost.
+It is crucial to make sure you use those cards correctly so that you get the benefit without additional cost.

 *All 0ffers subject to change.
-Read fine print prior to applying for credit.
-Each company has it’s own requirements for approval.
+Read the fine print before applying for credit.
+Each company has its requirements for approval.